maim-lain/renpy/farm-game.md

 <br>

-In the main way you earn gold in Four Elements Trainer - Book 2 is by managing an 'animal farm' and breeding cows.
+The main way you earn gold in Four Elements Trainer - Book 2 is by managing an 'animal farm' and breeding cows.
 I'll be explaining how I coded this gameplay mechanic.
 The result is a complete gameplay system that has different types of cows and allows the player to buy and breed cows.

 ---